coinchimp/powpow/meme_project/Project_Marketing_Plan.md

 # Project Marketing Plan: PowPow, the first Radiant Mineable Meme Token

 Creating a marketing plan for the Radiant meme coin, named PowPow, involves a detailed outline of the necessary steps and strategies to ensure the project's success.
-Here’s how we can proceed:

 ## 1. **Project Overview**
 **Goal:** Launch PowPow as a mineable meme coin on the Radiant network to showcase the benefits of mineable fungible tokens, utilizing Radiant's speed and smart contract capabilities.